Five Primary Principles Defining Islam

-An interesting story of a Coptic Christian and the son of the Muslim governor of Egypt, Amr ibn al-Aas over a horse race winning is an example of Islamic justice.
+An exciting story of a Coptic Christian and the son of the Muslim governor of Egypt, Amr ibn al-Aas over a horse race winning is an example of Islamic justice.
 Contesting the Christian’s victory, the son of Amr hit the Christian on his head, saying, “I am the son of the two honorable.”
 As the former raised a complaint to the Muslim Caliph, Umar Ibn al-Khattab in Medina in the Arabian Peninsula, the Caliph summoned the governor of Egypt and his son to come before him in Medina for a hearing.
-When it was determined that it was the governor’s son’s fault, and in the presence of the big men of state, the audience ended with Caliph giving the Christian a whip to beat his adversary.
+Determined that it was the governor’s son’s fault, and in the presence of the prominent men of the state, the audience ended with Caliph giving the Christian a whip to beat his adversary.

-Such paradigm can only be expected for the many teachings of the Qur’an and of the Prophet Muhammad on justice, liberty, and the safeguards of the rights of every citizen and every creation.
+Such expected paradigm can only be in the many teachings of the Qur’an and the Prophet Muhammad on justice, liberty, and the safeguards of the rights of every citizen and every creation.

 He has certainly succeeded who (tazakka) purifies himself.
 Qur’an 87:14

 Tazkiyah is one of the essential spiritual fundamental teachings of Islam.
 Just as the body requires food to stay healthy, the soul too needs its spiritual nourishment.
 Tazkiyah is the foundation for achieving closeness to Allah.
 Building character and morality in people has been yet another part of Tazkiyah.

 The day when neither wealth nor sons shall profit,